 Civil Protection activity at the local level previously took place under Civil Defence legislation dating from 1948.
 This legislation defined the events local responders should prepare for in terms of "hostile attack" from a foreign power.
 With the ending of the Cold War such a threat evaporated and local efforts have been focused on preparing for civil emergencies such as localised flooding and major transport accidents.
 Emergency Powers legislation is older still.
 The Emergency Powers Act 1920 defines an emergency in terms of interference with specified services and resources which will deprive the community of the essentials of life.
 A great deal has changed since 1920.
 The list of services and resources in the 1920 Act was out of date.
-In addition, the focus of the 1920 Act on essential services and resources the the util now faces (for example, the 1920 Act did not clearly cover terrorist threats or threats to the environment).
+In addition, the focus of the 1920 Act on essential services and resources failed to reflect the kinds of emergency which the UK now faces (for example, the 1920 Act did not clearly cover terrorist threats or threats to the environment).